 2. Telehealth is here to stay.

 Prior to the current situation, therapists were mostly prohibited from providing and getting paid for telehealth services, but we’ve witnessed a major about-face in the past few months.
 Today, most rehab therapists are able to provide and bill telehealth for most health plan beneficiaries.
 Even Medicare has granted therapists telehealth privileges.
 While it’s possible that we’ll see some of this coverage rolled back at the end of the emergency period, it actually seems more likely that this will continue in some capacity.
-After all, patients will demand it.
-They already are.

 And even if payers don’t stay on board, therapists have already established the value proposition for these services with patients, which means there may be opportunities to continue providing telehealth treatment on a cash-pay basis.
 In addition to empowering therapists to provide crucial treatment to patients from a safe distance, telehealth opens the door to a hybrid care model in which patients can easily access their providers between in-clinic sessions.
 It also represents a really wonderful opportunity for therapists to diversify their revenue streams, reduce churn, and recoup missed or cancelled appointments.